 In

 reserved seats were allocated that the establishment-backed party could form a coalition government, but Khan’s shadow still looms large in the background of Pakistani politics.
-In the smaller South Asian countries, 2024’s elections still have significant implications given the economic crises in
+In the smaller South Asian countries, 2024’s elections still had significant implications given the economic crises in

 Sri Lanka and